 There is little risk involved with having your blood taken.
 Veins and arteries vary in size from one person to another, and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.
 Other risks associated with having blood drawn are slight, but may include:

 Morgan TM, Palapattu GS, Partin AW, Wei JT.
 Prostate cancer tumor markers.
 In: Wein AJ, Kavoussi LR, Partin AW, Peters CA, eds.
 Campbell-Walsh Urology.
 11th ed.
 Philadelphia, PA: Elsevier; 2016:chap 108.

 National Cancer Institute website.
 Prostate cancer screening (PDQ) - health professional version. www.cancer.gov/types/prostate/hp/prostate-screening-pdq#section/all.
 Updated February 22, 2018.
 Accessed June 4, 2018.

 US Preventive Services Task Force, Grossman DC, Curry SJ, et al. Screening for prostate cancer: US Preventive Services Task Force recommendation statement.
 JAMA.
 2018;319(18):1901-1913.
 PMID: 29801017 www.ncbi.nlm.nih.gov/pubmed/29801017.

 Review Date: 8/26/2017

 Reviewed By: Jennifer Sobol, DO, Urologist with the Michigan Institute of Urology, West Bloomfield, MI.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Internal review and update on 11/06/2018 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
-Editorial update 06/05/2017.